CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/Skills.md

 | **Heavy**  | Heavy Bow | Heavy Crossbow |

 You cannot go below 0 on a combat vocational skill for either melee or ranged.

+## Multiple person skill check

+Mutiple characters may contribute to the same skill check.
+The narrator should than evaluate the challenge level in the context of if mutiple characters where performing it.
+All characters make their skill check, from which the average is taken.
+The average will then determine success or failure.

+### Example

+A character wants to pick up an entire sturdy couch by themselves, and take it up a flight of stairs.

+The narrator assings this a Speacialized task (CL 3), not only for the weigh of the couch, but for how cumberson it is for one person.
+The character get 2 win on their Lift check.
+They are not able to get the couch up the stairs.

+In a parallel dimension, 2 characters decide to pick up the couch.
+The narrator assings this a Common task (CL 1) since people do this every day.
+The two characters both roll their Lift check.
+One gets 2 wins and the other gets 1 win.
+The average is 1.5, which is rounded down to 1.
+They are able to move the couch up the stairs.